BrianHicks/elm-avl-exploration/README.md

 ### `insert`

 `Dict.Avl.insert` is about half as fast as `Dict.insert`, on average.
+This disadvantage is mainly found on sets of 10 or more items.

 ![insert performance](docs/insert-performance.png)

 ### `remove`

 `Dict.Avl.remove` is about half as fast as `Dict.insert`, on average.
+This disadvantage is mainly found on sets of 10 or more items.

 ![remove performance](docs/remove-performance.png)